Benefits for Military & Veteran Students

 Generally this bill provides 36 months of education benefits following the release from active duty (10 years).

-- There are several different categories under this bill, more detailed information can be found in Chapter 4 of the Federal Benefits for Veterans, Dependents and Survivors publication.
+- There are several different categories under this bill, more detailed information can be found by researching this benefit on the Department of Veterans Affairs website.

 - Education Benefit Payment Rates are posted by qualifying category by the U.S. Department of Veterans Affairs.